vaginessa/Tool-X/README.md

 # What is Tool-X ?

-Tool-X is a kali linux hacking Tool installer for android.
-Tool-X is Developed By Rajkumar Dusad. with the help of Tool-X you can install best tools in termux app on android.
-In the Tool-X there are almost 70 hacking tools available for termux app and GNURoot Debian terminal. you can install any tool by single click.
+Tool-X is a kali linux hacking Tool installer.
+Tool-X is Developed By Rajkumar Dusad. with the help of Tool-X you can install best hacking tools in Rooted or Non Rooted Android devices.
+In the Tool-X there are almost 73 hacking tools available for termux app and GNURoot Debian terminal. you can install any tool by single click.
 Tool-X is Specially made for Termux and GNURoot Debian Terminal.
+Now Tool-X is available for Ubuntu.
 <br/><br/><br/>

 # Features